Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 v0.2.0 on the way!

 v0.1.4 will include some bug fixes and maybe some other stuff.
 It should come out this week.

+### NOTE:
+I have recived information and a test build of Seaglide Upgrades (actually from the Subnautica Modding discord server, to find it you can just search for it on discord) from Ramune.
+This mod will **never** be directely compatible for Ramune's Seaglide Upgrades.
+#### What this means:

+v0.1.4 will take a shorter amount of time to complete.
+Same with v0.2.0.
+However, when it releases will depend on my own time management.

 ## Some other notes:
 I will **not** be updating any source code unless asked to do so on discord or by an Issue report.